logicuniverse/manifesto/README.md

 **[logicuniverse/physics-exploration](https://github.com/logicuniverse/physics-exploration)**

-This is our sandbox for re-describing the laws of nature through the lens of **Logic-IR**.
+This is our sandbox for re-describing the laws of nature through the lens of **LogicIR**.
 It is where we dare to be wrong, using the Tri-Axial model to discover how the logic of the universe might actually "compute" its own existence.

 ---